Great Amazon Must Haves for any Reptile Owner:

 Watch more How to Take Care of Reptiles & Amphibians videos:

 Let other people have cats and dogs!
-Jungle Bob is here to show you that owning a pet reptile or amphibian is not as complicated as you might think.
-In this video, he shares three tips about caring for a blue-tongued skink.
+Jungle Bob is here to show you that owning a pet reptile or amphibian is not as crazy as you might think.
+In this video, he tells you nine cool facts about tiger salamanders and fire salamanders.

 From the world of amphibians, frogs, toads, newts, we also have salamanders, an animal that’s often mistaken for a lizard because it’s lizard-like in its appearance.
 But if you could reach out of the camera there and feel this, you’d realize he’s kind of on the slimy side.
 He’s an amphibian, and amphibians are characterized by their wet bodies.
 We know that reptiles really are dry skinned creatures, but amphibians are always on the wet side.

 Most amphibians, almost invariably, start as an egg in the water or maybe in the crook of a tree in the rainforest, maybe a pond in your local neighborhood.
 They start out though invariably as an egg in the water.
 That egg hatches into a tadpole.
 A tadpole is an animal.
 It’s a phase of an amphibian.
 It breathes water like a fish through gills, it swims with a tail, and it eats all kinds of microscopic organisms in the pond.